Top of main content

 Not all credit cards have a 55-day interest free period

 Credit cards with 45-day interest-free periods are a common with most banks nowadays.
-At HSBC, we offer interest - free period up to 55 days for all credit cards such as HSBC VISA Cash Back Credit CardHSBC VISA Platinum Credit Card ,HSBC TravelOne Credit Card and HSBC Premier Mastercard Credit Card to help you better plan out your finances when buying high-value products.
+At HSBC, we offer interest - free period up to 55 days for all credit cards such as HSBC VISA Cash Back Credit CardHSBC Live+ Credit Card ,HSBC TravelOne Credit Card and HSBC Premier Mastercard Credit Card to help you better plan out your finances when buying high-value products.

 We hope the article has answered your questions about the maximizing your interest-free period when you use a credit card.